South Carolina vs. UCLA Predictions & Picks - Women's NCAA Tournament Sweet 16

 South Carolina Schedule Analysis

-- The Gamecocks have tied for the 47th-most Quadrant 3 wins in the country (seven).
+- The Gamecocks have seven wins against Quadrant 3 teams, tied for the 47th-most in the country.

 South Carolina 2022-23 Best Wins